-Most people agree, the financial capability of individuals directly relates to the strength of our country as a whole.
-Ben Bernanke, the current Federal Reserve Chairman, had this to say about the importance of financial literacy in the country, “we are reminded of how critically important it is for individuals to become financially literate at an early age”.
+The financial capability of individuals directly relates to the strength of our country.
+The former Federal Reserve Chairman, Ben Bernanke, had this to say about the importance of financial education in the country, “we are reminded of how critically important it is for individuals to become financially literate at an early age”.

-Although the recent recession put people in challenging financial positions the one positive thing that has arisen from the problems is that there is more financial literacy funding available.
-This includes an increase in financial literacy grants sponsorships and funding through collaborative efforts.
-Every man, woman and child needs to learn about money at some point in their life.
-Most pick up financial skills through trial and error but today there are organizations helping to provide money skills to people across the country.
+For many, the recent recession put people in challenging financial positions.
+The silver lining is that has arisen from the problems is that there is more funding available for financial education programs.
+This includes an increase in financial literacy grants, sponsorships and funding through collaborative efforts.
+At some point in their life every man, woman and child needs to learn about money.
+The average person picks up financial skills through trial and error; but fortunately today there alternatives.
+With the increase in financial literacy grants available, there are organizations helping to provide money skills to people across the country.

 The recent focus on the economy has highlighted stories of people living in a financial struggle.
 With this added attention there has been an increased awareness about the need to expand financial literacy programs To accommodate the expansion there has been a boost in financial literacy funding sources.

-It is important that your organization focuses on maximizing financial literacy funding; this is especially important when you receive a financial literacy grant.
-Many organizations waste a lot of time and money when they receive funding for financial education because they recreate products and services that are already on the market.
-It is recommended that you locate financial education resources that are already on the market and proven to be effective.
+It is important for organizations to focus on maximizing financial literacy funding; this is especially important when you receive a financial literacy grant.
+A lot of time and money is wasted by many organizations that receive funding for their financial education program.
+They end up recreating products that are already on the market.
+Most organization would save time and money locating personal finance resources that have been proven to be effective.
 Doing so you are able to maximize the reach of your program and make a larger impact in your community.
 This will also make future grant application be stronger when applying for funding next year.

 As many wait for financial literacy funding to make it through the grant pipeline others are pursuing alternative methods of finding financial education programs.
 One that has become increasingly popular is the relationships formed between corporations and groups promoting financial wellness – financial literacy sponsor opportunities.